WBMLP's Energy Strategy

 HYDROELECTRIC GENERATION ASSETS

-New York Power Authority: Massachusetts municipal light plants through MMWEC have been importing clean hydroelectricity from New York for West Boylston’s use since 1985.
-All municipal light plants in Massachusetts receive and proportionally share 53-megawatts from the Niagara Hydroelectric Project in New York.
-West Boylston receives approximately 4-5% of its annual energy supply from this imported, clean, non-greenhouse gas emitting energy.
+New York Power Authority: Massachusetts municipal light plants imports clean hydroelectricity from New York since 1985.
+All municipal light plants in Massachusetts receive and proportionally share 53.3-megawatts from the Niagara Hydroelectric Project in New York.
+West Boylston receives approximately 453 kilowatts or 4-5% of its annual energy supply from this imported, clean, non-greenhouse gas emitting energy.
 West Boylston expects to purchase this clean non-emitting energy through 2057.